ccustodio99/iLCCD/docs/purchase-order-module.md

 ## 🎯 Purpose

-The **Purchase Order (PO) System** manages the procurement workflow for out-of-stock or newly required items, linking directly to approved requisitions and inventory levels.
-It ensures transparent, efficient purchasing, supports financial oversight, and helps maintain optimal stock for uninterrupted college operations.
+The **Purchase Order (PO) System** manages the procurement workflow for out-of-stock or low-stock items as well as newly required goods.
+Purchase orders link directly to approved requisitions and inventory levels.
+The module ensures transparent, efficient purchasing, supports financial oversight, and helps maintain optimal stock for uninterrupted college operations.

 ---

 ## 🧩 Core Features

-### 1. Automatic Generation for Out-of-Stock Items
+### 1. Automatic Generation for Out-of-Stock or Low-Stock Items
-- When a requisition or job order requires items not available in inventory, the system:
+- When a requisition requires items that are unavailable or flagged as low stock, the system:
-  - Flags the shortage and notifies purchasing/finance.
+  - Lists the affected inventory items so finance staff can select them for purchase.
   - Automatically prepares a draft PO with item details and quantities.
+  - Finance users may also add custom items that are not yet recorded in inventory.
   - Optionally consolidates similar requests for batch ordering.

 ### 2. Linkage to Approved Requisitions